Back

 The Debt Avalanche technique is the most effective approach to saving money and time, but it does have certain disadvantages.
 It mostly requires fortitude—to put all of your spare cash toward repaying a specific debt rather than just the minimal.
 If you lose interest and skip a month or two of planned payments, the debt avalanche will not work as well.

 The advantages are that you pay less interest over time, it cuts down on the amount of time it takes to get out of debt, and it's good for budget-conscious individuals.
-The drawbacks of the Avalanche approach are that it takes dedication and a regular supply of money.
+The drawbacks are that it requires discipline, and it may be difficult to see progress.

 Advantages and disadvantages of the Debt Snowball method